Https404PaigeNotFound/robotics-system-design/Network-Connection.md

 # Integrating an Intel NUC with Leo Rover

 This guide expands on the **LeoOS and ROS 2 setup** by integrating an **Intel NUC** with the **Leo Rover's Raspberry Pi**.
-This enhances computational capabilities, enables efficient processing distribution, and optimizes performance by running resource-intensive tasks on the NUC.
+This enhances computational capabilities, enables efficient processing distribution, and optimises performance by running resource-intensive tasks on the NUC.
+To facilitate node discovery through the Data Distribution Service (DDS) in ROS 2, a connection between the NUC and the Raspberry Pi is essential.
+This connection can be established wirelessly by configuring the Raspberry Pi as a hotspot, allowing the NUC to connect to it.
+Alternatively, a wired connection using an Ethernet cable can physically link the Leo Rover and the NUC.

 ## 1. Prerequisites
 Before proceeding, ensure the following: